jacobdanovitch/jacobdanovitch.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Jacob.
-I'm a data science intern at Microsoft Cortana.
-During the school year, I take honors computer science at Carleton University in Ottawa, Canada.
-I'm in the senior year of my undergraduate degree, and I've been accepted to the accelerated masters stream - with a concentration in data science - at the [Ottawa-Carleton Institute of Computer Science](https://carleton.ca/scs/mcs-accelerated-stream/).

-My [coursework](/education) has included deep learning, information retrieval, and knowledge graphs.
-I'm also a TA for courses like Introduction to Web Development and [Storytelling with Data](http://www.davidmckie.com/professional-skills-data-storytelling-33310-jour-4401-a-2/).
+I'm a data science intern at Microsoft Search, Assistant and Intelligence.
+This summer, I'll be graduating from the honors computer science program at Carleton University in Ottawa, Canada, where I worked with my wonderful supervisor Professor [Majid Komeili](http://people.scs.carleton.ca/~majidkomeili/) and TA'd for courses like Introduction to Web Development and [Storytelling with Data](http://www.davidmckie.com/professional-skills-data-storytelling-33310-jour-4401-a-2/).

+In the fall, I'll be starting my MSc. in Machine Learning at MILA with Professor [Reihaneh Rabbany](http://www.reirab.com/).

 ## What I'm Up To

-* I am currently applying to graduate programs.
+* Socially distancing
 * I'm involved in [research](/research/) at my school and independently.
-  * I'm currently writing my [senior thesis](/research/thesis) about incorporating human instructions into NLP models.
+  * I'm currently writing my [senior thesis](/research/thesis).
-  * I also work on applications of machine learning to sports (primarily NBA/MLB).
+  * I also work on information retrieval and applications of machine learning to sports (primarily NBA/MLB).

 ## Updates

+* <b>March 13, 2020:</b> I got engaged!
 * <b>August 16, 2019:</b> My [work](/research/twtc), <i style="font-style: italic">Trouble with the Curve: Predicting Future MLB Players Using Scouting Reports</i>, was accepted to the [2019 Carnegie Mellon Sports Analytics Conference](http://www.stat.cmu.edu/cmsac/)!
   * <b>Update 10/2019:</b> I'll be presenting a 15-minute talk as a finalist in the reproducible research competition!
 * <b>July 26, 2019:</b> I completed my second internship at Microsoft (MSAI).